 Digitalization has an enormous impact on society and design. »Interface/Interaction Design« creates and unveils opportunities for interactions with things, products, and services.
 Therefore, we should not exclusively ask about human activities or experiences or the functioning of things, but consider distributed actions of human and non-human actors.
 How can citizen engage in their specific environment or context?
 How can participation be designed?
 How can action be based on informed decisions in a complex world, in filter bubbles and post-truth societal contexts?
 Analog and digital prototypes envision new approaches and are the basis for a reflection and critical analysis of possible futures.
 In »Interface/Interaction Design«, we are working with pilots and experiments, prototypes, and scenarios to create things, products, services, or systems.
 We are using ethnographical approaches to understand human (and also non-human) needs and perspectives in specific situations (e.g. urban mobilities) and come up with new approaches.
 Intercultural and international collaborations add further dimensions to the understanding of problems.

-From 2018 on, there will be a research focus on cities and digitalization, also participating in the newly established research group »Real-Time City« at KISD.
+Since 2018, there is a research focus on cities, urban environments, and digitalization, see also the research group »Real-Time City« at KISD.